ip-jamiedruce/premailer/README.md

 # Premailer README [![Build Status](https://travis-ci.org/premailer/premailer.png?branch=master)](https://travis-ci.org/premailer/premailer)

+## Changes Introduced

+This fork adds additional comandline options as per the main application

 ## What is this?

 For the best HTML e-mail delivery results, CSS should be inline.
 This is a